-No, I’m not referring to some hidden pheromone in this Barcelona blog post that will bring all the boys to my yard, without any use of my milkshake.
+No, I’m not referring to some hidden pheromone in this Barcelona travel guide that will bring all the boys to the yard, without any use of my milkshake.

-Okay yeah, that was probably not the set of Barcelona tips from locals that you were hoping for.
+Okay yeah, that was probably not the sage list of Barcelona travel dos and don’ts that you were hoping for.

 Quickly moving away (or running) from the weirdness.

 What I’m trying to say rather crapily is that my Barcelona vacation recommendations are based on the fact that my Barcelona trip was one giant disaster.

 I loved the vibrant nightlife that I found at some of the amazing party hostels in Barcelona.

 Barcelona just didn’t seem to love me back ( I probably would have been much better off if I had read some of these Spain travel tips before I visited Barcelona, but I digress).

 Everything that could go wrong during my trip to Bareclona did.